 Most people do not spend a lot of time thinking about their heating system or their air conditioning units.
-That is because when a building or room is the perfect temperature, no one notices.
-But when the systems break down, an HVAC technician is the first person to call.
+That is because when a building or room is at the perfect temperature, almost no one notices.
+But when one of these systems breaks down, an HVAC technician is the first person to call.

-There are a few important questions to answer when considering how to become an HVAC technician.
+There are a few important questions to answer when considering becoming an HVAC technician.
 First and foremost, HVAC technicians must be thoroughly educated in the specifics of HVAC systems in order to perform repairs.
-This requires mechanical skills, a detail oriented personality, and the physical fitness necessary to lift, move, and repair large equipment.
+This requires mechanical skills, a detail-oriented personality, and the physical fitness necessary to lift, move, and repair large equipment.

-While the technical skills necessary to complete HVAC repairs are certainly important, there are also certain personality traits that can help an HVAC technician to excel in the field.
+While the technical skills needed to complete HVAC repairs are important, there are also certain personality traits that make success more likely for a prospective HVAC technician.

-Technical training and education are both key requirements when it comes to how to become an HVAC tech.
+Technical training and education are both key requirements when it comes to becoming an HVAC tech.
 Before beginning work, the majority of HVAC technicians have at least some specialized training.
 Today, most HVAC technicians begin by taking courses at a technical school or community college.
-Shorter programs may last only 6 months and result in an HVAC technician certificate while longer programs go for up to 2 years and result in an associate’s degree.
+Shorter programs may last only six months and result in an HVAC technician certificate, while longer programs can last up to two years and result in an associate’s degree.
 HVAC technicians can begin to prepare for this type of training in high school by taking courses in math, physics, and shop.

 Once formal training is completed, there are some states that require professional licensing before an HVAC technician can begin work.
-Unfortunately there is no national clearinghouse that lists information about every individual state, so new HVAC technicians will have to take it upon themselves to research licensing requirements in their state of residence.
+To research local credentialing requirements, reach out to state HVAC licensing authorities.

 Some licenses, however, do transcend geography.
-Namely, the Environmental Protection Agency requires that any technician working with refrigerants (such as CFCs and HCFCs) must be properly trained in handing and disposing of these hazardous chemicals.
-HVAC technicians can become certified in Small Appliances, Low-Pressure Systems, High-Pressure Systems, or can obtain a universal certification that lets them qualify for work with all refrigerant systems.
-The tests for this licensing is offered by a number of third part companies and can be completed online.
+Namely, the Environmental Protection Agency (EPA) requires that any technician working with refrigerants (such as CFCs and HCFCs) must be properly trained in handling and disposing of these hazardous chemicals.
+HVAC technicians can become certified in small appliances, low-pressure systems, high-pressure systems, or can obtain a universal certification that qualifies them to work with all refrigerant systems.
+The tests for this type of licensing are offered by a number of third party companies and can be completed online.

 After some degree of formal education, further on-the-job training is generally required.
 Sometimes this can take the form of an apprenticeship with an experienced HVAC technician.
 Other HVAC technicians will move directly from school to entry-level positions.

-Advanced certifications can be attractive to potential employers as well as clients so many HVAC techs do decide to pursue them, but they are not required.
+Advanced HVAC certifications can be attractive to potential employers as well as clients, so many HVAC technicians do decide to pursue them, but they are not required.
 Sometimes an employer may require further education for job advancement.
 For instance, an HVAC technician with no specialty who is working for a construction company may need to obtain certification in the HVAC installation track in order to move forward and supervise new buildings.
 Ultimately, further education and certification is the best way to progress a career as an HVAC technician.
-Coupled with ongoing technical experience, it is east to see that the path showing how to become an HVAC technician can be varied but can also take you far.
+Coupled with ongoing technical experience, the path to becoming an HVAC technician can be varied and promising.